Elorm-t/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 1 - Don't swap horses in crosing a stream: A function that swaps the values of two integers.

 Task 2 - This report, by its very length, defends itself against the risk of being read: A function that returns the length of a string.

+Task 3 - I do not fear computers.
+I fear the lack of them: A function that prints a string.